Top 10 U2 Songs

 Still, despite this oddity, this otherwise huge track hits like a ton of bricks, fizzing with energy and excitement.
 This may not have been the first single released from All That I Can Leave Behind, but it’s a perfect illustration of the album’s rounded and robust rock sound.

-# 9 – The Saint’s Are Coming
+# 9 – The Saints Are Coming

 Bono and Green Day’s Billie Joe Armstrong take turns singing verses on the track during each chorus.
-The track begins with Armstrong singing a few lines from House of the Rising Sun, made famous by The Animals, a folk song which tells of the hard lives of residents of New Orleans.
-Bono and Armstrong’s distinctive voices are the perfect foils for each other – Bono’s is crisp, melodious and soulful while Armstrong is frantic and edgy.
-Even on first listen it’s obvious that the collaboration of these two rock heavyweights is a match made in heaven, not least because both acts are famous for their stadium-filling, political-tinged music.
+The track begins with Armstrong singing a few lines from “House of the Rising Sun,” made famous by The Animals, a folk song that tells of the hard lives of residents of New Orleans.
+Bono and Armstrong’s distinctive voices are the perfect foils for each other; Bono’s is crisp, melodious, and soulful, while Armstrong is frantic and edgy.

 It might seem odd to include a cover version and collaboration on a list like this, but that should give you some idea of just how truly special the track is.
 The voices of the two singers effortlessly spark off one another, while The Edge and Armstrong deliver some of the most frantic guitar licks of either of their careers.